 There are two types of turntables – direct and belt drive.
 Belt drives are cheaper, but will stop when the record is touched, so they’re not recommended for scratching - only for basic mixing.
 They’re really only recommended for beginners.

-Top-end decks come with digital outputs with are useful for connecting a deck to a digital recorder (CD or MD) or a computer for mastering.
-These decks also have line outputs, which means you don’t need a phono connection to connect to.
+Top-end decks come with digital outputs with are useful for connecting a deck to a digital recorder or a computer for mastering.
+These decks also have line outputs, which means you don’t need a phone connection to connect to.

-Top-end decks also tend to have little extra features on them, such as a 78 RPM setting (which is rarely needed really), and an LCD display which can display the BPM of the record you’re playing (although it’s not always that accurate).
+Top-end decks also tend to have little extra features on them, such as a 78 RPM setting (which is rarely needed really).

 When you buy a turntable it’ll more than likely come with a slipmat or rubber mat.
 A slipmat goes between your platter and your record and allows you to stop the record and move it backwards and forwards for scratching, without restricting the platter from rotating.
 A rubber mat is designed for DJs that don’t want to scratch, and want the record to sit more firmly in place.

-It’ll also come with a headshell, which is the device that goes on to the end of the tone arm and connects the tone arm and the cartridge.
+It may or may not come with a headshell, which is the device that goes on to the end of the tonearm and connects the tonearm and the cartridge.
 The stylus, which you connect to the cartridge, is your ‘needle’.
 This will need to be replaced at least every year depending on how much you use your turntable and whether you do a lot of scratching.
+It's always recommended to check the specifications of the turntable you're buying so that you're clear on which accessories are included, so then you know which ones you will need to buy separately.
+On the higher-end turntables you may find cartridges are not included, for the reason that these decks are for seasoned turntablists, and they are more than likely going to want to choose their own cartridge which is suited to their specific needs.

 Most styli are spherical-tipped, although you can also buy elliptical styli.
 Elliptical sound better and wear the records less, but don’t track as well.
 They’re also more expensive.